kensuka21/react-you-owe-me/README.md

 npm install
 ```

-Run this command to run the application:
+Run this command to build and deploy the application:

 ```sh
 gulp